 To date, the NCUC has tended to focus on representing the perspectives and interests of those advocating free speech, often but not always from a US-centric perspective.
-The Consumers Constituency believes that there are important additional public interest concerns for consumers that the GNSO should hear, including DNS safety, security and stability concerns that have not been represented as much as they might.
+The Consumers Constituency believes that there are important additional public interest concerns for consumers that the GNSO should hear, including a strong, loud and clear public interest voice on matters of DNS safety, security and stability and security concerns, domain name abuse concerns, privacy concerns and others, that have not been represented as much as they might.
 For example, many consumer organizations are particularly concerned with upholding RAA compliance requirements.
+A wide range of communities, including the journalism community in the United States, the SSAC, and those charged with mediating domain name disputes, are concerned about the accuracy of WHOIS data and its continued availability.
+Consumers are concerned about potential issues of confusion and potential for fraud and instability in the introduction of new gTLDs.
+Many other examples exist.